lucypetrova22/Chess-Engine-Evaluation/README.md

-This project is a chess game built using Java and JavaFX that simulates the gameplay of a standard chess match with an interactive graphical interface.
-In addition to allowing players to play a full game of chess, the system is designed to evaluate the user's move options and provide visual feedback on legal moves.
-The chess engine validates each move for legality and updates the board accordingly, while the graphical interface allows players to interact with the game seamlessly.
+What is the project about?

+This project is a chess game built in Java using JavaFX for the graphical user interface (GUI).
+The game allows users to play chess with an interactive visual board and evaluates all possible moves at any moment.
+A vital feature of this chess engine is its ability to calculate the best possible moves of current players at given specific positions.
+The game also includes logic for move validation, check, and checkmate detection, as well as strategic guidance, allowing players to make informed decisions during the game.